MAKING SPACE FOR CONVERSATIONS THAT MATTER

 Explore identity in the context of anti-oppression.
 Reflect on who you are by considering facets of your identity, how you view yourself as part of identity groups, and how your intersectional identities shape your relationship to systems of privilege and oppression.

-Understand how oppression operates in society and institutions.
+Understand how oppression operates in Canadian culture and institutions so that you can support transformational change by making your organization more equitable and inclusive.
 Develop confidence identifying, responding to, and eliminating oppressive attitudes, actions, and institutional practices.

 Building for Change